 Chef Essig's Featured Item of the Week

 This week's Featured Item of the Week was written and submitted by Darci Hata.
-Darci is currently an ACF (American Culinary Federation) Apprentice here at UNC Dining Services.
+Darci was our most recent ACF (American Culinary Federation) Apprentice here at UNC Dining Services.
 Thank you Darci!

 Were you aware that around 4 million tons of French Fries are consumed by Americans annually?
 It is said that an average American eats about 140 pounds of potatoes every year.
 How many pounds of French Fries do you think UNC Dining Services serves?

 We crunched the numbers and figured out that over 23,000 pounds of French Fries are consumed by UNC students, faculty, staff, and guests each academic year... that works out to over 700 pounds per week.
 Dining Services also uses just under 12,000 baking potatoes (as well as 650 pounds of Red and Gold potatoes) to create a variety of different dishes throughout the year.

 Those statistics are great for Colorado potato farmers.
 It's a little-known fact that Colorado is the #2 fresh potato shipper in the United States.
 The majority of Colorado potatoes are grown in the San Luis Valley, located in Southern Colorado.
 The San Luis Valley floor is 7,600 feet above sea level and gets a large quantity of snow during the winter months.
 The elevation and abundance of snow helps to make this a perfect area for growing potatoes.

 If you are interested in supporting your local potato farmers.
 Food just seems to taste better when you know it has traveled less than 50 miles to get to your plate.
 You could also take a tour of local potato farms and learn more about this amazing vegetable.